 - How might you help a person who describes low-level chronic anxiety?

 identity of a person with complex conflict?

-- How might you recognize mentor damage?
+- How might you recognize a client with mentor damage?

 - How might you avoid causing mentor damage yourself?